If you are looking for a relatively easy ranger led tour, this is the one for you. You start

 Before your adventure begins, you will meet with a ranger at the Visitor Center to get outfitted with gear and listen to a safety orientation.
 Then the group will drive their own vehicles a short distance to the trail that leads to Spider Cave.

-Tours are offered every Sunday at 1:00 pm all year except December 25.
+Tours are offered Wednesday's at 8:30 am.
+Park is closed Thanksgiving, Christmas and New Year's Day.
 Sorry, children under 12 years of age are not allowed on this tour.

 Slaughter Canyon Cave has some of the most beautiful and enchanting cave formations in the park.
 The tour takes you into the darkness where you will see not only beautiful decorations but remnants of days gone by, during a time when the cave was mined for its guano.
 Today, the trail cuts through an ancient pile of guano and if you look close you will see the tiny, fragile bones of a long extinct bat.